JinfenLi/multi_emotion_recognition/README.md

 ```

 ### 4. Evaluate Model
-exp_id is the folder name under your save_dir (e.g., "se_english_bert-base-uncased_use-hashtag-True_use-senti-tree-True_xxx"), ckpt_path is the checkpoint under the checkpoints folder in the exp_id folder
+exp_id is the folder name under your save_dir (e.g., "se_english_bert-base-uncased_use-hashtag-True_use-senti-tree-True_xxx"), ckpt_path is the checkpoint under the checkpoints folder in the exp_id folder.
+The results will be saved in the model_outputs folder in the exp_id folder.
 ```
 python main.py -m \
     data=se_english \